 Races take place with a maximum of 20 boats.
 The number of boats can vary according to the number of registered boats.

-The competition is held over two days and each race counts for the attribution of the Prince Albert II Challenge.
+Each race counts for the attribution of the Prince Albert II Challenge.
 (See chapter "Points system for the Challenge Prince Albert II")